-Pallets are so versatile and so full of character!
+Pallets are so versatile and so full of characters!
+They are great for beginners as well as seasoned DIY builders.

-You can start with making something as small and simple as these crates, which are inspired by vintage farm orchard crates, and decorated with an easy image transfer technique.
+You can start with making a pallet project as small and simple as these crates, which are inspired by vintage farm orchard crates, and decorated with an easy image transfer technique.

-Or something ambitious, such as an entire makeover!
+Or something ambitious, such as an entire remodel!
 We turned a rental patio into a tropical pallet outdoor room!

 ( Some of the helpful resources are affiliate links.
 Full disclosure here. )